 Each month, you can find the lay minister schedule on the church website, www.holytrinitychurch.info, under the "Acolyte, LEMs, and Lectors" portion of the "Worship" tab.
-The schedule is also linked to the weekly Holy Trinity Happenings email.
 There are six acolyte teams that rotate weekly.
 Each team has a partner team to go to if a conflict with a certain date arises.
 If you have a conflict for the date you are scheduled, notify the church office and we will assist you in finding a substitute.
 This process ensures that everyone serves as equally as possible.